4th Free Public Talk at The Central Library, Grand Parade, Cork

 Saturday, 19th October 2019 Dr Roísín Kennedy *

-Nicola Gordon Bowe Commemorative Free Public Lecture in association with Nano Nagle Place, at Nano Nagle Place at noon
+Nicola Gordon Bowe Commemorative Free Public Talk in association with Nano Nagle Place, at Nano Nagle Place at noon

 “Harry Clarke’s Geneva Window.
 Censorship and Art in Ireland”

-The work was completed in the same year as the Censorship of Publications Act, and the lecture considers how visual art can be as profoundly affected by censorship as books.
+The work was completed in the same year as the Censorship of Publications Act, and the talk considers how visual art can be as profoundly affected by censorship as books.

 with generous assistance from Morgan O’Driscoll Fine Art Auctioneer

-With the exception of the above Public and Commemorative Lectures all lectures are given on a Wednesday at the Metropole Hotel, MacCurtain Street, Cork City Centre: see, Menu: Our Sponsor and Supporters
+With the exception of the Public and Commemorative Talks all lectures are given on the second Saturday of the relevant month at Nano Nagle Place, Douglas Street, T12 X70A, Cork: see, Menu: Our Supporters

 9th October 2019 Éimear O’Connor *